Local survival of spread of infection among biased random walks: Basic definitions

-We will identify a GIP($T$) by the following: a quantity $k$ of jumps of $\gamma$, the number $n$ of particles it follows, a vector $(k_{1}, \dots, k_{n})$ with non-negative entries that counts the number of jumps each particle performs before it stops being followed, and a vector with non-zero integer entries $(j_{1}, \dots j_{n})$ that identifies which is the next particle to be followed.
-If $j_{i}>0$, then when $X_i$ makes its last jump we take $X_{i+1}$ to be the $j_i$-th healthy particle that was present at the site where $X_i$ jumped to.
-Whenever $j_{i}<0$, we wait $X_i$ to perform all its $k_i$ jumps, and only at this moment wait $|j_i|$ healthy particles to jump on the site where $X_i$ is, taking the $|j_i|$-th such particle as $X_{i+1}$.
+We will identify a GIP($t$) by the following: the number $n$ of particles it follows, a vector $(k_{1}, \dots, k_{n})$ with non-negative entries that counts the number of jumps each particle performs while it is being followed, and a vector with non-zero integer entries $(j_{0}, j_{1}, \dots j_{n-1})$ that identifies which is the next particle to be followed ($j_{0}$ identifies the first particle that is followed and starts at the origin).
+If $j_{i}>0$, then when $X_i$ makes its last jump we take $X_{i+1}$ to be the $j_i$-th healthy particle that was present at the site where $X_i$ jumped to (and thus became infected via $X_{i}$).
+Whenever $j_{i}<0$, we wait $X_i$ to perform all its $k_i$ jumps, and only at this moment wait for $|j_i|$ healthy particles to jump on the site where $X_i$ is (and thus becomes infected for the first time when it meets $X_{i}$), taking the $|j_i|$-th such particle as $X_{i+1}$.

 This identification has some particularities we need to address.
 First, observe that, if $k_{i}=0$, we demand that $j_{i}<0$, i.e., after following a particle that does not jump, we need to follow a particle that is not yet in the site we are considering.
-Moreover, we also have $\sum_{i=1}^{n}k_{n}=k$.
-Finally, it is not always the case that all possible choices for these quantifiers will yield a GIP, but all GIP can be identified by some choice of such values.
+Moreover, we will denote by $k = \sum_{i=1}^{n}k_{n}$ the total number of jumps of a GIP.
+Finally, it is not always the case that all possible choices for these vectors will yield a GIP, but all GIP can be obtained by some choice of such values.